franckLdx/node-duckduckgo/Readme.md

 ## Usage
-node-duckduckgo is open sources (MIT license) but it doe grant you to use Duck Duck Go.
+node-duckduckgo (this lib) is open sources (MIT license) but to use Duck Duck Go results you need to follow Duck Duck Go's Terms and Conditions.
 [Please read this page](https://api.duckduckgo.com/api) before any usage.

 ## 2.x